anna-rasmussen/MAG-analysis/README.md

 # MAG-analysis
 ### Genome-resolved metagenomic analysis pipeline

-This repository contains descriptions and examples of code used to carry out different steps in genome-resolved metagenomics, including markdown files for:
+This repository contains descriptions and examples of code that I have used to carry out different steps in genome-resolved metagenomics, including markdown files for:
 + metagenome assembly and binning
 + metagenome-assembled genome (MAG) processing
 + microbial community analysis